hirak99/ordered_thread_pool/readme.md

 }
 ```

-With the constraint that outputs must be generated in order.
+Also imagine that you want outputs to be printed in order.

-With this you can write it out like this -
+With OrderedThreadPool, you can achieve it like below -

 ```c++
 OrderedThredPool<std::string> pool{10, 1};